-The lenght of your study abroad is completely up to you – and your particular needs and goals, financial resources, as well as the limits placed on you by your academic program at WTAMU.
+The length of your study abroad is completely up to you – and your particular needs and goals, financial resources, as well as the limits placed on you by your academic program at WTAMU.
 You can go for 2 weeks, a month, a whole summer, semester, or even a year!
-As mentioned above, faculty-led programs are usually 2-4 weeks long; also, affiliated providers offer Intensive month programs!
 If you prefer to take your experience to the next level by spending an entire semester or year abroad, our third party providers have some great long-term programs for you!
-The Office of Study Abroad encourages semester and/or year-long programs, mostly because the overall experience will be much more satisfactory if you stay for a longer period – and even cheaper in the long run!

 Housing options differ depending on the country and region where you will be studying abroad, the term of your program, and your budget for the program.
 Some of the popular options are homestays, student residences, and apartments.
 Homestays may be a good way to immerse yourself in the host country culture, especially if you are studying language.
 The experience of living with a family can provide insights that other arrangements cannot.
 However, homestays may be more restrictive in that you will be expected to conform to the rules and norms of the family, which will most likely be different from your own family.